OTP banners.jpg

 💬 Will I be able to interact live with the presenters and the other participants?

 If you attend the live presentations, then yes!
-You’ll be able to interact and ask questions in the chat.
+You’ll be able to interact and ask questions in the Zoom chat.

 💬 How is this conference different from TEFL Horizons’ usual webinar series?